Proactive Memory for Ad-Hoc Recall over Streaming Dialogues: Experiment

 \subsection{Experimental Results}

 \textbf{Main Results}.
 We first examine the main comparisons in terms of accuracy and efficiency.
 Table~\ref{tab:main_results} demonstrates that ProStream attains a Pareto-optimal balance of reasoning fidelity and latency.
 Crucially, it outperforms the Full-Context oracle, challenging the ``more context is better" assumption by demonstrating that proactive distillation effectively mitigates cognitive overload.
 While ProStream leads in high-order reasoning (Gemini) and generation quality (BLEU-4), it occasionally trails retrieval-centric baselines like MemoRAG in surface-level metrics, such as Evidence Similarity.
 This validates our design trade-off: prioritizing semantic abstraction over fetching raw, verbatim text.
 By distilling signals into structured hierarchies, we accept marginal losses in lexical overlap to secure superior reasoning capabilities and scalability essential for real-time streaming.
+A fine-grained stage-wise cost breakdown of the online ProStream pipeline is provided in Appendix~\ref{app:cost_analysis}.
+We additionally report transfer evaluations on existing conversation-memory benchmarks in Appendix~\ref{app:benchmarks}.

 \textbf{Ablation Study}.
 Given the overall perforamnce of ProStream, we further analyze the contribution of each component of it, with results in Table \ref{tab:main_results}.
 Eliminating the Short-Term Sensing Buffer (-w/o $\mathcal{B}$) leads to catastrophic degradation, underscoring its essential role in preventing contextual fragmentation and hallucinations by grounding the model in recent cues.
 Conversely, removing the Hierarchical Tree (-w/o $\mathcal{M}_\text{tree}$) impairs global consistency and entity tracking, demonstrating that long-term structured retention is indispensable for cross-temporal reasoning.
 Pending buffer (-w/o $\mathcal{M}_\text{pend}$) proves vital as a synchronization layer, ensuring seamless state transitions without information gaps.